Dominika Lasota: Protests

 On 15 June 2020, Lasota was one of the activists holding a happening in front of the Chancellery of the Prime Minister of Poland to pressure the Polish government on climate crisis issues in the 19 June 2020 European Council meeting.
-Lasota argued that since scientists' advice was listened to during the COVID-19 pandemic, the advice of scientists in the Intergovernmental Panel on Climate Change (IPCC) Assessment and Special reports should also be listened to.
+Lasota argued that since scientists' advice was listened to during the COVID-19 pandemic, the advice of scientists in the IPCC assessments and special reports should also be listened to.

-Lasota criticised the failure of the Prime Minister's staff to intervene in an attack on a climate activist.
-The attack occurred during a meeting between politicians and the public in Bydgoszcz on 26 June, in relation to the 2020 Polish presidential election.
-Several "older people" attacked climate activist Malwina Chmara, "just 1.5–2 metres from the Prime Minister", according to Lasota.
-Lasota stated that "nothing was done to stop the attack".
-Lasota and Chmara said that they didn't understand the reason for the violent attacks, and they found it hurtful that neither the prime minister's nor president's office apologised for the failure to intervene.

 In an August 2020 protest in front of the Ministry for State Assets, led by minister Jacek Sasin, Lasota stated that politicians excluded ordinary people from decision-making in relation to the climate crisis, instead favouring the Polish coal lobby.

-In a protest in Bydgoszcz in September 2020, she argued that the climate crisis affected people unequally since poorer people were less able to protect their houses from hurricanes and floods.
+During a protest in September 2020 in Bydgoszcz, she argued that the climate crisis affected poorer people more than richer people, sincer poorer people are less able to protect their houses from hurricanes and floods.
 She stated that effects of the climate crisis felt in Poland included the April 2020 forest fires in Biebrza National Park and farmers' losses due to drought.
-Lasota stated that she and the other climate activists intended to "challenge the Polish prime minister to a fair transformation" in relation to global warming.

-Media
+Renewable energy

-In July 2022, together with atmospheric physicist Szymon Malinowski and climatologist Bogdan Chojnicki, Lasota was interviewed on TVN24 about the increased occurrence of droughts in Poland.
+In July 2022, together with atmospheric physicist Szymon Malinowski and climatologist Bogdan Chojnicki, Lasota argued on TVN24 in favour of renewable energy and accused politicians of being linked to industry responsible for the increased occurrence of droughts in Poland.

 COP26

-At the November 2021 United Nations Climate Change Conference (COP26) in Glasgow, Lasota, together with other Fridays for Future activists including Vanessa Nakate and Nicole Becker, held a protest on 8 November, prior to a speech by former US president Barack Obama, arguing that he had failed to fulfill his promise to provide US$100 billion in climate funding to developing countries.
-Later during COP26, Lasota argued that "the climate crisis has a gender.
-It's fueled by a lot of privileged white men from the global north, especially from the west. ... it's not a surprise that it is women who step up."
-Lasota, Nakate and Greta Thunberg met Nicola Sturgeon, First Minister of Scotland, during the conference.
-Glasgow newspaper The Herald described Lasota, Thunberg and Nakate as leaders in limiting global warming.
-Psychology lecturer Yvonne Skipper described Lasota and her colleagues' meeting with Sturgeon as having "a galvanising effect" of encouraging other young people to take action against the climate emergency.
+She attended the November 2021 United Nations Climate Change Conference (COP26) in Glasgow.
+Together with other Fridays for Future activists she held a protest on 8 November prior to a speech by former US president Barack Obama, arguing that he had failed to fulfill his promise to provide US$100 billion in climate funding to developing countries.
+Lasota, Vanessa Nakate and Greta Thunberg met Nicola Sturgeon, First Minister of Scotland, during the conference.
+Psychology lecturer Yvonne Skipper interpreted Lasota and her colleagues' meeting with Sturgeon as having "a galvanising effect" of encouraging other young people to take action against the climate emergency.